35 Best Dinosaur Books for Kids

-And if it’s not a passing fancy, this is one obsession proven to be beneficial long term for children.
+And if it’s not a passing fancy, this obsession has proven to be long-term beneficial for children.

 Dinosaur Touch and Feel